eglevon/WorldWide/README.md

-# WorldWise
+# WorldWide

-_WorldWise_ is a React-based travel app designed to enhance your global adventures by keeping track of your visited locations.
+_WorldWide_ is a React-based travel app designed to enhance your global adventures by keeping track of your visited locations.
 <br />
 Created using Vite/React.